Jaiko657/final-year-project/README.md

 # final-year-project

-Final year project: a small 2D tile-based game built on a custom C99 engine (ECS + Chipmunk2D physics) with Raylib used as the platform/renderer backend.
+Final year project: a small 2D tile-based game built on a custom C99 engine (ECS + custom 2D collision/physics-lite) with Raylib used as the platform/renderer backend.

 ## Quick start (Linux)